 - You may not be comfortable with your advisor’s recommendations.
 After creating a plan, an advisor will offer an investment strategy to help meet your goals.
-This can lead to questions that make people reluctant to follow through.
+This can lead to questions that make you reluctant to follow through.

 Questions That Might Make You Pause

 - Are these recommendations being made because the advisor is going to be paid a big sales commission?

 - Am I confident that this advisor understands investing?
 Or do they outsource this to others and focus on selling?

 - Am I sure my goals are what I really want?